-SCHOOL OF THE ARTS AND MEDIA INSTITUTE OF MIA-MI will create strategic partnership agreements with other Universities in order to solidify academic and research growth.
+SCHOOL OF THE ARTS AND MEDIA INSTITUTE

+OF MIAMI will create strategic partnership

+agreements with other Universities in order to

+solidify academic and research growth.

-Students transferring from other colleges or universities are welcome at SCHOOL OF THE ARTS AND MEDIA INSTITUTE OF MIAMI.
+Students transferring from other colleges or

+universities are welcome at SCHOOL OF THE

+ARTS AND MEDIA INSTITUTE OF MIAMI.

 Transfer applicants must meet all the regular admission requirements.
-SCHOOL OF THE ARTS AND MEDIA INSTI-TUTE OF MIAMI transfer policy is designed to reward prior educational efforts.
+SCHOOL OF THE ARTS AND MEDIA INSTITUTE OF MIAMI transfer policy is designed to reward prior educational efforts.
 Students may seek advice before registering if they have any doubt about the content equivalence of the courses to be taken.

-SCHOOL OF THE ARTS AND MEDIA INSTITUTE OF MIA-MI may grant transfer credit from external sources as follows:
+SCHOOL OF THE ARTS AND MEDIA INSTITUTE OF MIAMI may grant transfer credit from external sources as follows:

+- A maximum of 15 credit hours may be applied to a SCHOOL OF THE ARTS AND MEDIA INSTITUTE OF MIAMI.

+- The credits earned at other postsecondary institution must be congruent with SCHOOL OF THE ARTS AND MEDIA INSTITUTE OF MIAMI program and applicable.

+- SCHOOL OF THE ARTS AND MEDIA INSTITUTE

+OF MIAMI will validate and confirm transfer

+credit from colleges and/or universities on

+a course-by-course basis.

-- A maximum of 15 credit hours may be applied to an SCHOOL OF THE ARTS AND MEDIA INSTI-TUTE OF MIAMI. - The credits earned at other postsecondary institution must be congruent with SCHOOL OF THE ARTS AND MEDIA INSTITUTE OF MIAMI program and applicable. - SCHOOL OF THE ARTS AND MEDIA INSTITUTE OF MIAMI will validate and confirm transfer credit from colleges and/or universities on a course-by -course basis. - Credits will only be accepted if the grade earned was at least a "C".
-Transfer of credit is at the discretion of ALEN UNIVERISITY, there is no guarantee of credits from one institution to SCHOOL OF THE ARTS AND MEDIA INSTITUTE OF MIAMI
+- Credits will only be accepted if the grade earned was at least a "C".
+Transfer of credit is at the discretion of SCHOOL OF THE ARTS AND MEDIA INSTITUTE OF MIAMI, there is no guarantee of credits from one institution to SCHOOL OF THE ARTS AND MEDIA INSTITUTE OF MIAMI.